ABOUT THE DELTA CLUB

-Our club is dedicated to fostering a safe, friendly and supportive environment for Schutzhund/IPO enthusiasts to learn, practice and spend time with their dogs.
-The ultimate goal is to improve our canine relationships and to develop the skills necessary to compete at IPO trials.
+Our club is dedicated to fostering a safe, friendly and supportive environment for Schutzhund/IGP enthusiasts to learn, practice and spend time with their dogs.
+The ultimate goal is to improve our canine relationships and to develop the skills necessary to compete at IPG trials.

 We have members with decades of experience as well as those new to the sport.
-We encourage training to compete and have been very successful in the last few years with members both being on the podium and winning the Quebec and BC Regional Championships, The Canadian National Championships, and competing in the World Championships, most recently in Meppen, Germany (2016) and Tilburg, Netherlands (2017).
+Our focus is on training to compete and have been very successful over the years with members being both on the podium and winning the Quebec and Western Regional Championships, The Canadian National Championships, and competing in the World Championships.
 Our training director Ralph Gilby received the highest obedience score (98 points) at the World Championship in 2017 (out of 139 competitors from 36 different countries) and our own Karen Sinclair had Canada's highest overall score.
 So yes, we take our dogs and this sport seriously, but competing is not the only goal at our club — we also believe in fostering friendships and strive to mentor newcomers.

 We train Tuesday and Thursday evenings from 6-10pm and Saturdays from 1-5pm.
 We train at our club grounds located on the Surrey/Langley border and track at various fields throughout the Fraser Valley.
 We train 12 months a year (weather permitting) and a good assortment of Gortex clothing is recommended.
 We all have busy lives but we encourage our members to come out as often as possible in order to reach the goals they have set out.

 Our Dogs and People